Save

 Versatile, strong, and with a range of sizes – the Galvanised Steel Pegs from Poles Apart are a winner!

-When it comes to sand, these are the pegs we recommend.
-They can be a little bulky in your kit but they are light and provide good holding power in soft ground.
-The shorter versions suit pop-up beach shelters, while the longer versions are for wind catching shelters, tarps and gazebos.
+When it comes to sand and loose surfaces, these are the pegs we recommend.
+They can be a little bulky in your kit, but are light and provide good holding power in soft ground.
+The shorter versions suit pop-up beach shelters, while the longer styles are for wind catching shelters, tarps, and gazebos.

-They come with both a hook and loop on the end.
-The loop being particularly useful when used at the beach as you can securely tie the guy rope to the peg.
-This makes it easy to find – it will always be at the end of the rope!
+These pegs are designed with both a hook and loop on the end, where the loop is particularly useful for use at the beach in securely tying the guy rope to the peg.
+This makes it easy to find, as it will always be at the end of the rope!

-These also have a nice rounded top.
-So there’s less chance that your kids will tear open their feet whilst chasing each other around your shelter.
+Their rounded tops also mean that there’s less of a chance for your kids to cut their feet while chasing each other around the shelter.

 Three sizes of Plastic Tent Pegs